Bob McGee

-Robert Henri Alphonse McGee (born 1953 in Otter Lake, Quebec) is a poet who was active in the 1970s Montreal literary scene.
+Robert Henri Alphonse McGee (born October 30, 1953, Otter Lake, Quebec, died, January 11, 2026 Ste.Thérèse-de-la-Gatineau, Quebec was a poet active in the 1970s Montreal literary scene.
 He worked in construction at the Olympic Games site and was a member of the Heavy Equipment Operators Union.
 He has been included in compilations with the Montreal Vehicule Poets: 10 Poetry Readings: 10 Montreal Poets at the Cegeps (Delta, 1975) and Montreal English Poetry of the 70s (Véhicule Press, 1977).
 A new and complete collection of his poetry, published and unpublished, and related correspondence is included in The Poetry of Robert Henri Alphonse McGee - Mon Esprit de L'Escalier, by Libbey Griffith, GGEL press, 2025.